People

 Dr. Thomas Davis Honorary Research Fellow

 Thomas is an honorary research fellow at the Nuclear Futures Institute.
-Tom is a Director of Davis & Musgrove Ltd. His research focuses on structural, radiation shielding, and novel materials for fusion and fission systems.
+Tom is a co-founder and Chief Technology Officer at Oxford Sigma, a fusion materials technology research company.
+His research focuses on structural, radiation shielding, and novel materials for fusion systems.

 Dr. Satyajit Dey Honorary Research Fellow